angelesmarin/repeatingStrings/README.md

 # repeatingStrings
-For a given string (s=abc) (length of s = 3) that repeats infinitely many times,  Return the amount of ‘a’s in that string for a desired length
+For a given string that repeats infinitely many times, return the amount of ‘a’s in that string for a desired length